UniversalDependencies/docs/_hy/feat/Tense.md

 * _<b>Budu</b> přicházet domů.&nbsp;_ “I <b>will</b> be coming home.” (_Přicházet&nbsp;_ is an imperfective verb and it forms future periphrastically.)

 ### <a name="Imp">`Imp`</a>: imperfect

+Imperfect is a special case of the past tense.
+It denotes actions that are happening during some past moment.
+These actions might continue after the moment of speaking, but also might not, i.e. the evidence is not in the form itself, but it is in the context.
+Both verbs - perfective and imperfective - are used in imperfect tense.

+Past tense in Armenian consists of the imperfective, perfect, future and resultative participles accompanied by present or imperfect auxiliary verbs.
+If the auxiliary is in its present form, so it will have `Tense=Pres`.
+The participle has `Tense=Past`, even though it can also be used to form present conditional.

 #### Examples